day8/re-frame/docs/SubscriptionsCleanup.md

 Genius!, you think to yourself.
 Now I only need one direct `reg-sub` and I supply a path to it.
 A read-only cursor of sorts.
 Look at the code I can delete.

-Neat and minimal it might be, but genius it isn't.
-IMO.
+Neat and minimal it most certainly is, but genius it isn't, IMO.
 You are now asking the code USING the subscription to provide the path.
+You have traded some innocuous repetition for longer term fragility and that isn't a good trade.

-The view which subscribes using `(subscribe [:extract-any-path [:a]])` now "knows" about the structure of `app-db`.
+What fragility?
+Well, the view which subscribes using `(subscribe [:extract-any-path [:a]])` now "knows" about (depends on) the structure of `app-db`.

 What happens when you restructure `app-db` slightly and put that `:a` path under another high level branch of `app-db`?
 You will have to run around all the views, looking for the paths supplied, knowing which to alter and which to leave alone.
 Fragile.

-No!
 We want our views to declaratively ask for data, but they should have no idea where it comes from.